DIDLM: A SLAM Dataset for Difficult Scenarios Featuring Infrared, Depth Cameras, LIDAR, 4D Radar, and Others under Adverse Weather, Low Light Conditions, and Rough Roads: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{imultaneous} Localization and Mapping (SLAM) is a pivotal technology in both autonomous driving and robotic self-mapping, orchestrating the construction of environmental maps alongside precise robot localization \cite{Pritsker1984}.
 Its indispensable role in navigation, exploration, and collaborative tasks is self-evident.
 In uncharted geographic territories, SLAM ensures the accurate positioning of robots, a critical element for search and rescue operations as well as scientific expeditions.
 The fidelity of the constructed map data is essential for tasks such as environmental monitoring.
-Collaborative SLAM maximizes the synergistic potential of multi-robot systems.
 In environments devoid of GPS signals, SLAM emerges as a dependable guiding principle, assuring high-precision navigation.
 Its transformative impact extends to the realms of augmented and virtual reality.
 The profound influence of SLAM has propelled advancements in computer vision \cite{Singandhupe2019}.
 At its core, SLAM's essence lies in its remarkable capacity to enhance perception, navigation, and cooperation, thereby solidifying its stature as a foundational technology \cite{Cadena2016}.

-In the domain of outdoor SLAM, traditional laser SLAM often struggles with performance in adverse weather conditions such as rainy or snowy environments , while visual SLAM experiences significant accuracy degradation during snowy nights or in low-light conditions.
-In contrast, 4D millimeter-wave radar and infrared cameras have demonstrated robust capabilities in these challenging scenarios.
+One challenge for outdoor SLAM is that laser SLAM often struggles with performance in adverse weather conditions such as rainy or snowy environments, while visual SLAM experiences significant accuracy degradation in nights or low-light conditions.
+Fortunately, the widely used 4D millimeter-wave radar offers superior penetration through rain and snow, while infrared cameras enable reliable imaging in complete darkness, which is expected to enhance SLAM performance in these environments.
+Another challenge is that in practice, LiDAR, 4D millimeter-wave radar, RGB cameras, infrared cameras, and IMUs all exhibit reduced robustness on bumpy terrains or surfaces with speed bumps.

-In addition, these sensors exhibit reduced robustness on bumpy terrains or smooth surfaces with speed bumps.
-There is a notable scarcity of dedicated datasets for 4D millimeter-wave and infrared camera data in conditions that include snowy, rainy weather, and roads with multiple speed bumps.

-To enrich this field, we have introduced a variety of sensors and meticulously curated datasets from these extreme environments.
+To address the above chanllenges, we need to develop improved SLAM algorithms which require datasets of multiple types of sensors in adverse weather and road conditions.
+However, to our knowledge, there is currently no such dataset available.
+To enrich this field, we introduce a variety of sensors and meticulously curate datasets from these extreme environments.
 This dataset provides support for professionals dedicated to researching multi-sensor fusion SLAM algorithms in these extreme conditions.

 Our primary contributions are as follows: